-The largest commune in France in terms of area, Arles takes place in Provence-Alpes-Côte d'Azur, in the heart of the Bouches-du-Rhône department.
+Arles, France's largest municipality in terms of surface area, is located in Provence-Alpes-Côte d'Azur, in the heart of the Bouches-du-Rhône department.
 Important tourist town, it is located about thirty kilometers from Nîmes, in the historic Camargue.

-The City of Art and History, Arles was named the City of Art and History in the Iron Age, one of the most important cities in the country before becoming an important site of the Roman Gaul under Julius Caesar.
+Labeled City of Art and History, Arles was in the Iron Age one of the main cities of the country before becoming an important site of Roman Gaul under Julius Caesar.
 Annexed to France from the sixteenth century, the town has continued to evolve over the centuries.
-Cité viticole, Arles is today mainly oriented towards tourism revealing to its visitors an important historical and antique heritage of which part is classified as a world heritage of UNESCO.
+A viticultural city, Arles is today mainly turned towards tourism and photography, revealing to its visitors an important historical and ancient heritage, part of which is classified as a UNESCO World Heritage Site.

-Roman Baths of the 4th century BC, the Baths of Constantine take place on the banks of the Rhone.
-Classified with the Historic Monuments, they still present the caldarium and its swimming pools, as well as parts still not excavated today.
-Remains of the ancient Roman forum still exist in the city with the present of classified cryptoportiques.
+Roman baths of the fourth century BC, the baths of Constantine take place on the banks of the Rhone.
+Classified as Historical Monuments, they still present the caldarium and its swimming pools, as well as parts not yet searched today.
+Remains of the ancient Roman forum survive in the city with the present of classified cryptoportiques.

-Considered one of the oldest religious buildings of Arles, the abbey Saint-Césaire is a former monastery of women founded in the 6th century.
-The building which also unveils a Paleochristian basilica is classified as Historic Monuments.
+Considered one of the oldest religious buildings of Arles, Saint Cesaire Abbey is a former women's monastery founded in the 6th century.
+The building which also reveals a paleochristian basilica is classified as an historic monument.

-Other important churches are discovered in Arles, such as that of the Major classified to Historical Monuments and UNESCO.
-Dedicated to an ancient Romanesque temple in the 5th century, it was modified in the 12th century before being erected as a collegiate church in the mid-16th century.
+Other important churches are found in Arles, like the one of the Major classified with the Historical Monuments and the UNESCO.
+Dedicated to an ancient Romanesque temple during the fifth century, it was modified in the twelfth century before being erected as a collegiate church in the mid-sixteenth century.
 It reveals beautiful elements of Romanesque style, as well as a Louis XIII style facade.
-Also listed, the Saint-Julien church was rebuilt in the 17th century and serves as a theater and exhibition hall.
-In the Gothic style, the school of the Dominicans dates from the end of the 15th century and is now disused.
+Also listed, the Saint-Julien church was rebuilt in the seventeenth century and serves as a venue for shows and exhibitions.
+Gothic style, the school of the Dominicans dates from the late fifteenth century and is now decommissioned.
 Classified, it can still be visited today.

-Archaeological Museum, the departmental museum Arles Antique unveils all the archaeological collections discovered in Arles.
+Archaeological museum, the departmental museum Arles Antique unveils all the archaeological collections discovered at Arles.